EmeraldBlock/not-gambling-bot/README.md

    * Alternatively, if you have [git](https://git-scm.com/), you can shallow-clone it to more easily update it in the future.

+2. Download the corresponding `dist` ZIP from the current commit's build artifacts and unzip it in the project folder.

+   * To download, click on the check in the commit above the files, then the details of Build, then the Artifacts in the top right, then the dist download.

-2. Install dependencies by running `npm install --production` in the repo folder.
+3. Install dependencies by running `npm install --production` in the repo folder.

-3. Rename `secrets.example.json` in [`dist/config`](dist/config) to `secrets.json` and fill in your application's bot token.
+4. Rename `secrets.example.json` in [`dist/config`](dist/config) to `secrets.json` and fill in your application's bot token.

 Now, you can launch the bot by running `npm start` in the project folder.